Estimate your PPF maturity amount, total interest earned and get a year-by-year breakdown instantly.

 F = P × [((1 + i)^n − 1) / i] × (1 + i)

-Where F = Maturity amount, P = Annual investment, i = Annual interest rate, and n = Number of years.
-Since PPF allows investing at the beginning of the year, each instalment earns interest for the full year.
+Where F = Maturity amount, P = Annual investment, i = Annual interest rate, n = Number of years.

 PPF has a mandatory lock-in period of 15 years.
-After maturity, you can extend it in blocks of 5 years with or without fresh contributions, any number of times.
+After maturity, you can extend it in blocks of 5 years, any number of times.

-You can invest a minimum of ₹500 and a maximum of ₹1,50,000 per financial year.
-Investments can be made in a lump sum or up to 12 instalments per year.
+Minimum ₹500 and maximum ₹1,50,000 per financial year.
+Investments can be made in lump sum or up to 12 instalments.

 PPF investments qualify for deduction under Section 80C up to ₹1,50,000 per year.
-The interest and maturity amount are both fully tax-free — making PPF ideal for long-term tax-free wealth creation.
+The interest and maturity amount are both fully tax-free.

-Also try: Use our FD Calculator to compare PPF with Fixed Deposit returns, our SIP Calculator for mutual fund planning, or our EMI Calculator for loan repayment planning.
+Also try: Use our FD Calculator to compare PPF with Fixed Deposit returns, our SIP Calculator for mutual fund planning, or our Income Tax Calculator to plan your 80C deductions.

 The current PPF interest rate is 7.1% per annum, compounded annually.
 It is set by the Government of India and reviewed quarterly.